Executive Transition Program

 Exceptionally qualified and talented candidates might be eligible for the scholarships.
 Please get in contact with the ETP Program Director Urs Müller.

-Participants are professionals in their thirties or forties with a proven track record in their business from any educational background.
-They are leading a business unit or a regional subsidiary; in charge of a new product, market, or major project initiative.
-Typically employed by large groups operating globally or regionally, participants are confident in their English-speaking capabilities.
+Professionals in their thirties or forties from any educational background with a proven track record in their business.
+Participants are typically: leading a business unit or a regional subsidiary; in charge of a new product, market, or major project initiative; employed by companies operating globally or regionally; confident in their English-speaking capabilities.

 The ETP offers a unique combination of residential modules with inter-modular activities.
 Spread over nine months, this intense learning experience will provide the powerful set of tools participants need to make the leap from a functional role to general management.